danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 1. **A text input box** for entering seed/input text.
 In this example, we have used "Afterword: Recurrent Imaginaries" as a sequence input to generate the next character, continuously forming a new seed sequence for next character prediction: `<input id="textInput" value="Enter here..." size="30"/>`

-2. **A slider for selecting the number of generated characters** with a range from 100 to 2000: `<input id="lenSlider" type="range" min="100" max="2000" value="1000"/>`
+2. **A slider for selecting the number of generated characters** with a range from 100 to 2,000: `<input id="lenSlider" type="range" min="100" max="2000" value="1000"/>`

 3. **A slider for setting the temperature** (the value that controls the amount of uncertainty of predictions)[^temp] with a range from 0 to 1: `<input id="tempSlider" type="range" min="0" max="1" step="0.01"/>`

-4. **The text shows the status** of the program, e.g. "Loading Model", "Model Loaded", "Generating...", "Ready!": `<p id="status">Loading Model</p>`
+4. **The text shows the status** of the program, e.g. "Loading Model," "Model Loaded," "Generating...," "Ready!": `<p id="status">Loading Model</p>`

-5. **A clickable button** with the word 'generate': `<button id="generate">generate</button>`
+5. **A clickable button** with the word "generate": `<button id="generate">generate</button>`

 6. **A result area** that will display the generative text: `<p id="result"></p>`

 **sketch.js**

-The sketch loads the pre-trained model and generates text based on the collected data (in terms of the seed text, its length, its and temperature value).
+The sketch loads the pre-trained model and generates text based on the collected data (in terms of the seed text, its length, and temperature value).

-The first step is to initialize and load the trained model in your sketch with the path `./model/AP_book/` by using the method `charRNN` from the ml5 library.
+The first step is to initialize and load the trained model in your sketch with the path `./model/AP_book/` by using the method `charRNN` from the ml5.js library.
 The callback function `modelReady` will be executed when the model is successfully loaded in the sketch and thereby turning the status from "Loading Model" to "Model Loaded".

 ```javascript
 let charRNN;